videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/api/sdk-reference/use-pubsub.md

 - `message` will be the message to be send for the particular topic.

-- `options` is an object, which provides an option, such as `persist`, which persists message history for upcoming participants.
+- `options` is an object, which provides an option, such as `persist`, which persists message for upcoming participants.

 #### Parameters